annotation/text-fabric/tf/docs/about/datamodel.md

 *   carry a *type* (just a label); all *slots* carry the same type, the *slot type*; e.g. *word* or *character*;
 *   can be annotated by *features* (key-value pairs)
-*   can be connected by directed, labelled links to other text objects.
+*   can be connected by directed, labeled links to other text objects.

 The model knows which feature assigned values to nodes and edges.
 If two different features assign a value to an edge or node, both values can be read off later; one through the one feature, and one through the other.

-The data in Text-Fabric is organized as an annotated directed graph with a bit of additional structure.
+The data in TF is organized as an annotated directed graph with a bit of additional structure.
 The correspondence is

 *   text positions => the first so many slot numbers